toolscam/xr-cme/README.md

 	</strong>
 </p>

-# XR CME-the Project
+# Open CME-the Project
-XR CME is a open-source project, it meants to build a VR-powered ** peer-to-peer communiation platform**.
+Open CME is a open-source project, it meants to build a VR-powered ** peer-to-peer communiation platform**.

 We made the project with the intent that it can help bridge to communication hurdles and facilitate smooth and seamingless communications among medical professionals.

-Contact us for further information at <a href="https://https://simonche.github.io/">XR CME</a>.
+Contact us for further information at <a href="https://https://simonche.github.io/">Open CME</a>.

 # Hardware